 Is blockchain really necessary?
 After all, plenty of already-existing solutions aim to help telecom and M&E companies mitigate losses, streamline intercompany transactions, and open new strategic revenue opportunities.
 The answer likely lies with the technology’s strength in several areas: Blockchain is cryptographically secure, it automatically records events and transactions into an immutable and shared ledger, it can be built to execute rules, and it is a decentralized and distributed network of peers that all vote to majority validation of any changes.

-For the telecom industry, blockchain can manage and limit fraud, secure user identities, support next-generation network services, and help deploy IoT connectivity solutions.11 For M&E, blockchain can help track and monetize content, address piracy, and manage digital assets from creator to consumer.12
+For the telecom industry, blockchain can prevent fraud, secure user identities, support next-generation network services, and help support IoT connectivity solutions.11 For M&E, blockchain can help track and monetize content, address piracy, and manage digital assets from creator to consumer.12

 Before looking at specific use cases, let’s explore some of the core capabilities applicable to TM&E businesses: